 Fortunately, thanks to an Entertainment Weekly interview with King and director Nikolaj Arcel – not to mention a breakdown of a previous draft of the script over on Ain’t It Cool News – there’s quite a bit we can tease out about the Dark Tower movie already.
 With that in mind, here are my five big predictions regarding what lies in store for Roland and his ka-tet next year.

-5. It’s going to start the same way as the books do
+5. It starts the same way the books do

-“The man in black fled across the desert, and the gunslinger followed” – the opening line of the first book in the series, The Gunslinger, has since gone on to become one of the most iconic in the series.
+“The man in black fled across the desert, and the gunslinger followed” – the opening line of the first book in the series, The Gunslinger, is one of the most iconic in the series.
 Surely, there’s no other way for the film version to begin?
 The way King tells it, previous drafts of The Dark Tower screenplay by screenwriters Akiva Goldsman and Jeff Pinkner planned to do just that, until he insisted that the original opening be retained.
 That said, while Constant Readers shouldn’t expect too slavish an Dark Tower adaptation, because…

-4. The rest of the plot is going to be very different
+4. The rest of the plot will be very different

-Well, maybe that’s a slight overstatement – but still, fans shouldn’t expect this first film to be a direct recreation of The Gunslinger and its closest sequels, The Drawing of the Three and The Waste Lands.
-Based off comments by King and Arcel – and judging from the script reviewed by AICN – after we open with Roland’s pursuit of the Man in Black, the story will actually jump forward to cover events from the latter two books, skipping over much of the source material inbetween.
+OK, maybe that’s a slight overstatement.
+Still, fans shouldn’t expect this first film to be a direct recreation of The Gunslinger and its closest sequels, The Drawing of the Three and The Waste Lands.
+Based off comments by King and Arcel – and judging from the script reviewed by AICN – after we open with Roland’s pursuit of the Man in Black, the story will jump forward to cover some of the events from the The Drawing of the Three, skipping over much of the material in-between.

-This will also include a re-arranging of the order in which certain happenings transpire, and in the case of Jake Chamber’s introduction to the story, the streamlining of similar related episodes together into one scene.
+This will mean re-arranging the narrative’s overall timeline, and in the case of Jake Chamber’s introduction to the story, streamlining similar related episodes together into one scene.
 And speaking of Jake, although it’s safe to say you can expect to see Roland’s surrogate son on the big screen next February, you might want to prepare yourself for the fact that…

 Specifically, don’t expect to see either Eddie or Susannah pop up during this outing.
-It might seem crazy to fans that a Dark Tower film covering material from the first three instalments in the series won’t include two of the core characters from those books (and the series itself as whole), but apparently the pair are only foreshadowed this time around.
-This suggests that Eddie and Susannah’s debut is intentionally being held back to be used in the event a sequel film/TV series gets the green light.
+It might seem crazy that a Dark Tower film covering material from the first two instalments in the series won’t include two of the core characters from those books (and the series itself as whole), but apparently the pair are only foreshadowed this time around.
+This suggests that Eddie and Susannah’s debut is intentionally being held back until a sequel film or TV series gets the green light.

 1. Roland will be carrying the Horn of Eld

-Now, what does all this mean for The Dark Tower movie?
-Well, according to numerous sources, in the film, when we first meet Roland, he already has the Horn of Eld in his possession.
-This basically means that the film is able to work as a sequel to books – AICN aptly compares it to the soft reboot of the Star Trek franchise – meaning that any changes made to the characters or story won’t actually be contradicting the books.
+What does all this mean for The Dark Tower movie?
+Well, according to numerous sources, when we first meet Roland in the film, he already has the Horn of Eld.
+This basically means that the film is able to work as a sequel to books – AICN aptly compares it to the soft reboot of the Star Trek franchise – meaning that any changes made to the characters or story on-screen won’t actually contradict the books.

-It’s a smart choice and gives Arcel and his team a lot of freedom, but my only concern is that it means we might not ever get to see the original coda sequence brought to life on screen (unless another symbol can be substituted in place of the Horn of Eld), which seems like a big missed opportunity to me.
+It’s a smart choice and gives Arcel and his team a lot of freedom.
+My only concern is that it means we might not ever get to see the series’ original, haunting coda realised in live action (unless another symbol can be substituted in place of the Horn of Eld), which seems like a massive missed opportunity.